Orwell Astronomical Society (Ipswich)

 1984

-Early in the year, members of OASI fabricated mounting brackets to secure the guide telescope to the Tomline Refractor [1984b, 1984c].
-However, in the immediate aftermath of being fitted, there is no record of the guide refractor being used.
+Early in the year, members of OASI fabricated mounting brackets to secure the newly-purchased guide telescope to the Tomline Refractor [1984b, 1984c].
+However, the new instrument was not, in fact, fitted until the following year.

 Possibly inspired by the fitting of the guide refractor, committee member Nigel Gage suggested using the main refractor for photometry [1984b].
 To help move forward the project, he proposed to arrange a lecture for members of OASI on the subject.
-However, there is no record of the telescope being used for photometry, nor of the lecture taking place.
+However, there is no record of the lecture taking place nor of the telescope being used for photometry.

 Late in the year, the eyepieces for the periscopes were returned by M Brassington [1984d, 1984e].
 The committee intended to complete restoration of the periscopes, but the project languished [1984f, 1984g] for the remainder of the year.